-- 1. Screw the regulator into the 4-gas calibration cylinder. - 2.
+- 1. Screw the regulator into the nitrogen calibration cylinder. - 2.
 Connect the calibration kit sample tubing to the regulator. - 3.
 Allow the sample-draw detector to respond to the calibrating sample for approximately 1 minute. - 4.
-After one minute, check the mV output on the oxygen transmitter test points and verify that the reading matches the response reading (±2 mV) you determined earlier (292 mV for 12% oxygen). - 5.
+After one minute, check the mV output on the oxygen transmitter test points and verify a reading of 100 mV (±2 mV). - 5.
 If necessary, use the span pot on the transmitter to adjust the reading to match the correct response reading. - 6.
 Disconnect the sample tubing from the inlet line. - 7.
-Unscrew the regulator from the 4-gas calibration cylinder. - 8.
+Unscrew the regulator from the nitrogen calibration cylinder. - 8.
 For convenience, leave the regulator attached to the sample tubing.